 - financial help in emergencies

 - support with making decisions

-The Mental Health Support Worker provides support, advice and guidance to prospective and current students of Stratford-upon-Avon College.
-If you are experiencing a mental health difficulty, emotional or psychological distress, our Mental Health Support Worker can help you to identify your specific needs, provide practical support, and help you develop coping strategies.
-During the period of support, the Mental Health Support Worker may also work alongside Student Services as well as Teaching and Learning Teams and can assist you in accessing external mental health and wellbeing services.
+The Mental Health Lead provides support, advice and guidance to prospective and current students of Stratford-upon-Avon College.
+If you are experiencing a mental health difficulty, emotional or psychological distress, our Mental Health Lead can help you to identify your specific needs, provide practical support, and help you develop coping strategies.
+During the period of support, the Mental Health Lead may also work alongside Student Services as well as Teaching and Learning Teams and can assist you in accessing external mental health and wellbeing services.

 Whether you are planning to go on to employment or on to another course such as a foundation degree or degree programme at university or at the college, you will receive all the help you need in preparing for your future.

 We work closely with Local Authorities and other external agencies to support vulnerable groups of students.

 - a central point of contact for information